 - Further, any person who willfully attempts to evade or defeat a tax or its payment shall be guilty of a Class H felony.

 - The County Finance Officer may direct that the financial records of accommodations be audited.

 When is Occupancy Tax due?

 Occupancy Tax remittance and forms must be delivered in person or postmarked on or before the 20th of every month for the previous month of sales.
 For example, Occupancy Tax for the month of July (1st-31st) is due on or before August 20th.
 If the 20th falls on a weekend, the due date will be the following Monday.

 If the due date falls on a legal holiday, the return and payment are due on the following business day.

 What are the accepted payment methods?

-Currently payments are accepted in the form of check or money order physically delivered or mailed to the Transylvania County Finance Department.
+Currently, payments are accepted in the form of checks or money orders physically delivered or mailed to the Transylvania County Finance Department.
 Cash may be accepted in person.